In era of transparency, Arizona law limits filming police - KESQ

 Rumblings two years ago about anti-police groups who deliberately approach officers while filming inspired draft legislation.
 There was a risk of an officer being injured or a suspect escaping or ditching evidence, Kavanagh said.

-The Rev. Jarret Maupin, a Phoenix activist, has represented victims of excessive force by police.
+The Rev. Jarrett Maupin, a Phoenix activist, has represented victims of excessive force by police.
 Some of the cases received more publicity because video captured by bystanders was posted online.

 In one case, a Black couple had police officers point guns at them in front of their children in May 2019 after their young daughter took a doll from a store without their knowledge.
 They received a $475,000 settlement from the city.